 I can’t help but giggle about this.

 I can’t say more about my personal thoughts and feelings right now.
-It was one of those brief but amazing conversations that I can’t stop thinking about.
+It was one of those brief but amazing conversations I can’t stop thinking about.
 It didn’t lead me to a grand and glorious conclusion, it just revealed aspects of touch I hadn’t been aware of before.

 Social touch is extremely complicated and essential to healthy human functioning.
-I discover, as I research, that the discipline of psychotherapy is beginning to look at the importance of touch as a tool for connection and emotional healing.
+I discover, as I research, the discipline of psychotherapy is beginning to look at the importance of touch as a tool for connection and emotional healing.
 We know touch can play a role in physiological healing.
 Touch is an essential part of nonverbal communication.
 Different cultures have different social rules about touch.
 A couple of generations of American parents were taught to avoid holding or cuddling infants and children (don’t spoil your child); thankfully, we are changing our beliefs about that now, but that doesn’t help the generations of disbonded and attachment-disordered children who are now adults and struggling.
 Skin hunger and touch deprivation are a huge problem for elderly populations.

 We also live in a #MeToo atmosphere in which the previously hidden pain of thousands of victims of inappropriate touch is becoming visible.
 As healing and validating as our recognition and outrage over this kind of abuse is, it leaves many people nervous about giving or receiving any kind of touch from anyone unless it’s sexual (as in consensual between two adults), making us ever more isolated, ashamed, and skin hungry.